 You Love to Create Rhythm

-Drums are used to create interesting rhythms that simply captivates the audience.
+Drums are used to create interesting rhythms that simply captivate the audience.
 And since the bodhran is a type of drum, you must be someone who prefers creating rhythms instead of melodies and harmonies.

 But this doesn’t mean that if you prefer making melodies, the bodhran isn’t automatically meant for you.
 If you have an ear that’s sensitive enough for identifying changes in each note, then you’ll love learning how to play this instrument.